hans555/football-front/README.md

 ### Assumption

-Assume all input are in correct format.
+Assume all input are in correct format and registration date is referring to the current year since it is missing